jfinci/AngularJSRailsInterview/README.md

 ## Task

 1. Implement a search service in JavaScript that searches through an collection of movie resources. _(retrieved from the movie endpoint)_ and returns a list of matching results.
+2. The right pane is where the user would be searching in a Textfield
-2. Searching for ‘Batman’ should return any movie with the words Batman on the right pane.
+3. Searching for ‘Batman’ should return any movie with the words Batman on the right pane.
 3. Once a movie title is select on the right it should display the detail page on the left pane.

 There is a movie resource, and castmember resource which belongs to movie, and movie has many cast members.

-A user interface such as an input field to type in the search query should be included as well. **See the included mockup** for a sample of what the final result should look like.
+**See the included mockup** for a sample of what the final result should look like.

 Assume the API might be slow.